metaperl/pure-python-web-development/_sources/class-a.md

 Traditional templating is still possible if wanted.
 The Lona HTML API also [comes with a HTML parser, that converts HTML strings into Lona node trees, that than can be manipulated](https://lona-web.org/1.x/tutorial/02-html/index.html#html-strings).
 This is very similar what the browser does with its DOM API

-Lona has an async approach which allows one to write whole views in one function and one context.
-The author feels it leads to much cleaner code.